 Stockpiles of excavated material will be inspected at a minimum once each week and after every 5-year storm event (for Queens County, 4.5 inches of rain within a 24-hour period).
 Results of inspections will be recorded in a logbook and maintained at the Property and available for inspection by NYSDEC.
-The location of stockpiles will be selected based on the location and extent of excavation.
+The location of stockpiles will be selected based on the location and extent of excavation and activities on the Property at that time.